iMIUI-dev/iMIUI/README.md

 			<h3>
 				<strong>Step three:</strong> Theming JellyLock</h3>
 			<div>
-				This section has been updated for the latest version of JellyLock (v0.0.8 and onwards). * Firstly, navigate to &quot;/Library/Application Support/JellyLock/Contents/Resources/&quot;. * Then copy the contents of &quot;iMIUI-JellyLock-mods/themes/default&quot; and paste them in &#39;Resources&#39;.
+				This section has been updated for the latest version of JellyLock (v0.0.8 and onwards).
+			<ul>	<li>Firstly, navigate to &quot;/Library/Application Support/JellyLock/Contents/Resources/&quot;. </li>
+				<li>Then copy the contents of &quot;iMIUI-JellyLock-mods/themes/default&quot; and paste them in &#39;Resources&#39;.</li></ul>
 				For theming shortcuts, iMIUI includes a few (with more to come soon) which need to be placed in &quot;shortcutIcons&quot;.
 				For them to work, you will need to rename them like so: com.app.identifier.png - we recommend downloading the Cydia app &#39;AppInfo&#39; (free on BigBoss repo) to help with this.
 				Detailed information is available on the <a href="http://mkatzmann.blogspot.co.uk/2013/05/how-to-theme-jellylock.html" target="_blank">developer&#39;s blog</a>.
 More support for the latest version will be coming soon!</div>
 		</div>
 		<div class="gk-toggle closed">
 			<h3>